SeyiWills/Elastic-SIEM-LAB/README.md

-# SOC-Analyst-Project
+# Elastic-SIEM-LAB
-Replicating a SOC Analyst Using VM
+Home lab for Elastic Stack Security Information and Event Management (SIEM) using the Elastic Web portal and a Kali Linux VM